wethinkcode/bash-rag/README.md

 ###  Usage
 - Run `./setup-and-prompt.sh` to run the full, slow example.
 - After that, run `prompt.sh` to search, build the prompt and run the model.

+## Attribution

+With appreciation to [Jacques de Vos](https://github.com/jacdevos) for the original bash-rag code and inspiration that this is forked from.